Streets Alive has been building community spirit at the street level since 2001 across the UK.

 - Identifying, supporting and promoting the best ideas from the UK and internationally that help streets to become more neighbourly.

-- Sharing practical learning about growing localism at the micro-level and how modern practices of neighbourliness can contribute to important policy goals, including social cohesion, crime, health and climate change.
+- Sharing practical learning about growing localism at the micro-level and how modern neighbourliness can contribute to important policy goals, including social cohesion, crime, health and climate change.

 - Working at the national level with government departments, other agencies and local authorities to gain support and removing barriers to building stronger, more resilient communities.